Los Angeles councilmen resist resignation in racism scandal

 Los Angeles City Attorney Mike Feuer has called for creating an independent commission to draw redistricting maps.

-Thompson reported from Sacramento.
-Associated Press writers John Antczak and Amancai Biraben in Los Angeles, Sophie Austin in Sacramento and Julie Watson in San Diego contributed to this report.
+Associated Press writers Don Thompson in Sacramento, John Antczak in Los Angeles and Julie Watson in San Diego contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.